-- 1- The max glide interval controls the maximum interval that you are able to create a continuous glide between.
-On a trombone for example, the maximum possible glide is from position 7 to position 1, so 6 semitones.
-We allow for more than 6, but to play something natural, it's better to lower that value as in reality most players will glide a maximum of 3 or 4 semitones and "cheat" the rest.
-Above that value, our engine will "cheat" as well and skip some notes while still ending up on the target note. - 2- The note pitch imprecision is exactly what it says it will make the notes sound very slightly out of tune, completely at random, between 0 and the value you set.
-A value of 100% will randomize +/-1 semitone. - 3- The attack pitch variation is a bit different, it is technically a fast bend ramp that is almost always present in live performances.
+1- The max glide interval controls the maximum interval that you are able to create a continuous glide between.
+It's better to keep this value low, as in reality most players will glide a maximum of 3 or 4 semitones and "cheat" the rest - however, our engine can "cheat" as well, and will automatically skip some notes while still ending up on the target note.
+2- The note pitch imprecision is exactly what it says - it will make the notes sound very slightly out of tune, completely at random, between 0 and the value you set.
+A value of 100% will randomize +/-1 semitone.
+3- The attack pitch variation is a bit different, it is technically a fast bend ramp that is almost always present in live performances.
 It is more or less super-human to play every single note perfectly in tune from the first attack, so in order to create a more realistic sound, this is set slightly above 0 by default.
 Increasing the value will control how much bend you want (in other words; how far away the sound will be from the note you're playing) and the attack pitch variation time will decide how quick that ramp is.

-General section:

-1- The growl/flutter value controls how much growl/flutter effect is added to the sound.
-A

-MIDI controller can be assigned to control this in real time.
+4- There are two pitch bend modes, a simple one that will bend up and down by pitching the current played note, and a more advanced and more realistic one, that will transition to another note in real time.
+You can select one or the other using the use advanced pitch bend menu.
+Bear in mind that the advanced mode will use more CPU than the regular one.
+5- The max pitch bend value controls the amplitude of the pitch bend.
+It goes from 1 to 3 semitones.
+6- VHorns Saxophones are MPE-enabled, so you can turn the feature on and off here and enjoy playing it on any MPE-enabled hardware.
+When enabled, the advanced pitch bend and max pitch bend will be disabled.
+General section: 1- The growl/flutter value controls how much growl/flutter effect is added to the sound.
+A MIDI controller can be assigned to control this in real time.

-- 2- The natural variation air and pitch values control that very quick and almost undetectable variation that even the best brass players can't avoid when they play.
+2- The natural variation air and pitch values control that very quick and almost undetectable variation that even the best brass players can't avoid when they play.
 Since the air flow should never be always perfectly constant, the timbre and pitch vary all the time and you can control how much of each you want.
-By default, it is set to 100% which is representative of a very good player with the least variation possible and you can go above that to make the playing more natural. - 3- The valve noises lets you control how much noise you hear from the individual valves being pressed on the instrument. - 4- The tongue noises lets you control the volume of the small noise produced by the tongue as it blocks the air flow when a note is stopped. - 5- The round robin menu lets you control if you want no round robin, a 3x round robin alternating on adjacent notes all the time or a smart round robin which only alternates in fast passages.
+By default, it is set to 100% which is representative of a very good player with the least variation possible and you can go above that to make the playing more natural.

+- 3- The keys noises lets you control how much noise you hear from the individual keys being pressed on the instrument. - 4- The tongue noises lets you control the volume of the small noise produced by the tongue as it blocks the air flow when a note is stopped. - 5- The round robin menu lets you control if you want no round robin, a 3x round robin alternating on adjacent notes all the time or a smart round robin which only alternates in fast passages.